mlhdncy/bodyecho/README.md

-# Body Echo - iOS Health & Wellness App
+# Body Echo -  Health & Wellness App

-Body Echo is a comprehensive health and wellness iOS application that helps users track their daily activities, monitor health metrics, and receive AI-powered insights for better health management.
+Body Echo is a comprehensive health and wellness flutter application that helps users track their daily activities, monitor health metrics, and receive AI-powered insights for better health management.

 ## Features